Where is the best place to save photos? How to store photos

 Please enable JavaScript to view the comments powered by Disqus.

-After a lot of trial and error, I came up with the same general structure, each day of shooting in a separate folder, first the date in the title, then the explanation.
-To parse the blockages, I used total commander, with batch renaming of files by creation date.
-I am currently using Adobe Lightroom.
-The fact is that in this program, tags and geographic coordinates can be assigned to each photo.
-And in the end, if I just need to find photos of a person, without reference to a nearby event, I simply indicate Vasya Pupkin, and the program shows me all the photos with this person that are in my catalog.
-You can also search for any assigned tag or place.
-In addition, the program perfectly implements the functions of collecting photos in a collection, without their physical movement, both manual and automatic, according to the specified parameters.
+After much trial and error, I came to the same general structure, each day of shooting in a separate folder, in the title first the date, then an explanation.
+To sort through the rubble, I used total commander, with batch renaming of files by creation date.
+Currently I use Adobe Lightroom.
+The fact is that in this program you can assign tags to each photo and geographical coordinates.
+And in the end, if I just need to find photographs of a person, without reference to a nearby event, I simply indicate Vasya Pupkin, and the program shows me all the photographs with this person that are in my catalog.
+You can also search by any assigned tag or location.
+In addition, the program perfectly implements the functions of collecting photos in a collection, without physically moving them, both manual and automatic, according to specified parameters.
 So Adobe Lightroom is not only photo processing, but also a very powerful tool for organizing your photos.

 Gregory, thank you for sharing your experience!

-I agree with you about the capabilities of Adobe Lightroom, although I don’t use it for processing.
-I had the experience of cataloging photos with different programs many years ago, and as a result, the current option turned out to be the most convenient.
+I agree with you about the capabilities of Adobe Lightroom, although I don’t use it for editing.
+I had experience cataloging photos with different programs many years ago, and in the end, the current version turned out to be the most convenient.

-I now register tags in iptc (though not in all years) for searching by keywords (tags) + I don’t depend on the lightroom database, I need to backup it periodically and have Adobe Lightroom itself (I’m talking about the licensed version).
+I now register tags in iptc (though not in all years) for searching by keywords (tags) + I don’t depend on the Lightroom database; it needs to be backed up periodically at least and have Adobe Lightroom itself (I’m talking about the licensed version).

-And the advantage of such a structure (“date - event”) is that I use it in other folders, uniformity in data management is more comfortable for me to work with.
+And the advantage of this structure (“date - event”) is that I use it in other folders; uniformity in data management is more comfortable for me to work with.

-I also use the layout in folders by years, and in them by events-places.
-There is also a separate shared folder - before disassembling the photo and a folder with photo quotes (from the phone, sometimes I read something interesting and take a picture of the page).
-That's just an inconvenience - when I'm looking for a certain photo, let's say I know the year, but I don't remember the place - it's inconvenient to open and search all the folders.
-Maybe someone faced the same problem and there is a solution that you kindly write in simple language for "non-technicians" :)
+I also use the layout in folders by year, and in them by events and places.
+There is also a separate general folder - photos before disassembly and a folder with photo quotes (from the phone, sometimes I read something interesting and take a photo of the page).
+There’s just an inconvenience - when I’m looking for a specific photo, let’s say I know the year, but I don’t remember the location - it’s inconvenient to open all the folders and search.
+Maybe someone has encountered the same problem and there is a solution that you would kindly write in simple language for “non-technicians” :)

-I sometimes also photograph interesting articles from paper publications and then sign the file as a brief idea for the article.
-And then these words (actually tags) are easy to find by a simple file search.
-I also name documents and dictaphone records and other files.
+Sometimes I also photograph interesting articles from paper publications and then sign the file as a short idea articles.
+And then these words (actually tags) are easy to find by regular file search.
+I also name documents and voice recordings and other files.

-Another option is to use a program to tag an article for quick search, such as Evernote.
-I also actively use it for taking notes and collaborating on projects.
+Another option is to use a program for tagging an article for quick search, such as Evernote.
+I also actively use it for taking notes and collaboration on projects.

 Have you tried these methods?

-Advice for those who already have a lot of footage, and the sorting process somehow started up - the Picasa program quite successfully copes with cataloging.
-Sort by years, events, and personalities.
+Advice for those who already have a lot of footage, but somehow started the sorting process - the Picasa program copes quite successfully with cataloging.
+Sorts by year, event, and person.
 The photographs themselves remain in place.

-I missed your comment :(, I'm correcting it.
+I missed your comment :(, I’m correcting myself.

-Creating a structure for storing information, photos in this example, not only makes it easy to find them, but also makes a backup copy.
+Creating a structure for storing information in in this example photos, allows you not only to conveniently find them, but also to make a backup copy.

 Not everyone does this (before the first data loss), but those who make a backup copy of selective data (documents, photos, etc.) will appreciate this convenience and the elimination of the loss of forgotten photos.

-Picasa is also handy for figuring out where photos are right now.
+Picasa is also convenient to use to understand where your photos are now.

 Greetings!
-This topic is very relevant, thanks for your description.
+This topic is very relevant, thank you for your description.

-At first I sorted separately, but as I use it, I tend to think that it is more convenient to store photos and videos together.
-After all, it happens that you take a photo and were asked to shoot a little video of some episode, and this is all, for example, at some event on the same day, well, because of this, you won’t store photos in the photo folder and video in the video folder.
+At first I sorted them separately, but as I use them I am more inclined to think that it is more convenient to store photos and videos together.
+After all, sometimes you take a photo and are asked to shoot a little video of some episode, and this is all for example at some event on the same day, well, because of this, you won’t store the photo in the photo folder and the video in the video folder.

 Ivan, good afternoon.

-I have not seen programs that will make a convenient search for photos in automatic mode.
-If you have thousands of files on your computer that do not have a description in the name, but only numbers, then the program will not be able to automatically put tags in any way.
-I have not come across programs for the home that can tag the picture very accurately.
-Google (Picas) has some developments in facial identification, yes.
+I have not come across programs that will make it convenient to search through photos automatically.
+If you have thousands of files on your computer that do not have a description in the name, but only numbers, then the program will not be able to automatically add tags in any way.
+I have not come across programs for home that can very accurately tag images.
+Google (Picas) has some experience in identifying faces, yes.

 Sergey, good afternoon!

-I replied to you with a new message: (a week ago, correcting.
+I replied to you with a new message: (a week ago, I’m correcting myself.

 Thanks for the question.